-Type 1 Diabetes is an autoimmune disease that damages the pancreas so that it produces little to no insulin, creating dangerously high blood sugar (glucose) levels.
-It typically first appears in children and young adults (sometimes called “Juvenile Diabetes”).
-Only about 5% of people with Diabetes have this form of the disease.
+Type 1 Diabetes is an autoimmune disease that damages the pancreas so that it produces little to no insulin.
+This creates dangerously high blood sugar (glucose) levels.
+Because of this, it typically first appears in children and young adults (sometimes called “Juvenile Diabetes”).
+Only 5% of people with Diabetes have this form of the disease.
 Prediabetes does NOT lead to Type 1 Diabetes.

 Type 2 Diabetes is a metabolic disorder and chronic condition that causes blood sugar (glucose) levels to rise higher than normal.
 Risk factors include weight, sedentary lifestyle, family history, ethnicity, and age.
-It usually appears in older adults, but it is becoming more prevalent in children and teens.
+It usually appears in older adults, but it’s becoming more common in children and teens.
 Many parents ask can prediabetes be reversed in my child’s life?
-Before being diagnosed with Type 2 Diabetes, patients are classified as having Prediabetes.
+Before being diagnosed with Type 2 Diabetes, Prediabetes is developing.
 However, 90% of people with Prediabetes can avoid Type 2 Diabetes by embracing self-care and lifestyle changes at home.

 No. In fact, 90% of people with Prediabetes can avoid Type 2 Diabetes by embracing self-care at home.
-That involves making lifestyle changes with the guidance of trusted medical professionals and, often, a health or wellness coach.
-Those who are successful at reducing their risk of Type 2 Diabetes have strategically improved the quality of their meals and increased their activity levels.
+That involves making lifestyle changes with trusted medical professionals and, often, a health or wellness coach.
+Those who are successful at reducing their risk of Type 2 Diabetes have improved their meals and increased their activity levels.